 Cremorne Place Implementation Plan

-The Cremorne Digital Hub is part of the Cremorne Place Implementation Plan.
-The Plan was released in December 2020 and will guide the development of Cremorne as a global innovation and technology precinct while maintaining its vibrant village-feel.
+The Cremorne Digital Hub initiative is part of the Cremorne Place Implementation Plan.
+The Plan was released in December 2020 and guides the development of Cremorne as a global innovation and technology precinct while maintaining its vibrant village-feel.